Horalky

 Horalky is a Slovak wafer biscuit with peanut filling and cocoa coating made by I.D.C.
 Holding, a.s. under the Sedita brand.
-It is the bestselling wafer of all time in the Czech Republic and Slovakia since 1965.
+Originally introduced in 1959, its recipe was set in 1965.
 Horalky was introduced in Poland in 2007 (in 2012 the name was changed to a more Polish version, Góralki), and in Hungary in late 2008 (in 2016 the name was changed to Moments).

 The word horalky is a diminutive for the horec (gentian) flower depicted on the wrapper of the wafer, along with the Plesnivec (edelweiss) flower.

+Similar five-layer wafers are produced under the brand name "Tatranky".